Les Gillett: Outdoor career

 Gillett is a two times winner at the National Championships in the (national fours) in 1994, when representing Cheltenham and Gloucestershire BC and 1998, when representing Oxfordshire and Banbury Borough BC.
-He has also been twice runner-up in the singles.
+He has also been twice runner-up in the singles and won the national junior singles in 1993.

 After the 1994 fours success Gillett subsequently won the 1995 British Isles Bowls Championships in Llanelli.

 Personal life

 He is an estimator/buyer by trade and is married to Sadie Gillett with three children.